PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 “So,” she said to herself “What I need is a plan.”.
 It was not an easy problem to solve.
 But quickly Tom had an idea!
 In fact, the answer was clear: get another giant apple.
 Apples grow from apple pips.
 “But not in a day.” disagreeing with herself.
 But it was something.
 Tom understood there was yet another treasure hidden in the giant apple core.
 The giant apple pips.

 Gently rising to her feet she walked to the core until she was close enough to judge where the pips should be.
-Squaring her knuckles with her shoulder, readjusting her footing to channel her body weight Tom punched through the seed chamber.
+Squaring her knuckles with her shoulder, readjusting her footing to channel her body weight Tom punched a hole through the seed chamber.
+Gripping the breach with both hands she ripped it wider.

-Pushing her hand in she felt a pip.
-Reaching in further, feeling around blindly, her hand mapped the pip’s orientation.
+Pushing her hand in deeply she felt a pip.
+Pushing further, feeling around blindly, her hand mapped the pip’s orientation.
 With a concerted push the pip nudged to a better grip.
 Tom curled her hand around the pip’s back easing it out.
 Once she had freed one pip another two became accessible.
 Using a stick she worked these out.
-Tom put the three pips in her pockets.
+Although large, Tom could fit all three in her pockets.